vroad/kubeadm-aws/README.md

 ### TODO

-* Fix lack of tags on master nodes.
-Seems to be an issue with plain AWS spot requests..
 * Find a reliable way of generating tokens.
 [See this issue.](https://github.com/upmc-enterprises/kubeadm-aws/issues/11)
-* Upgrade to a newer OS
 * Backup and recovery in the event of inevitable master termination